Exact orbifold fillings of contact manifolds: Symplectic cohomology of exact orbifold fillings

 \subsection{Analytical setup for moduli spaces.}

-An $S^1-$dependent almost complex structure $J$ is admissible iff the following conditions hold. \begin{enumerate} \item $J$ is $S^1$-independent on $W$. \item $J$ is compatible with the symplectic form $\rd \widehat{\lambda}$. \item $J$ is cylindrical convex near some $r=r_0>1+\epsilon$, i.e.\ $\widehat{\lambda} \circ J = \rd r$ near $r=r_0$ where the Hamiltonian is linear with slope $a$. \end{enumerate} Heuristically speaking, the symplectic cohomology is the Morse cohomology of the following symplectic action on the space of free loops of $\widehat{W}$,
+An $S^1-$dependent almost complex structure $J$ is called \emph{admissible} if the following conditions hold. \begin{enumerate} \item $J$ is $S^1$-independent on $W$. \item $J$ is compatible with the symplectic form $\rd \widehat{\lambda}$. \item $J$ is \emph{cylindrically convex} near some $r=r_0>1+\epsilon$, i.e.\ $\widehat{\lambda} \circ J = \rd r$ near $r=r_0$ where the Hamiltonian is linear with slope $a$. \end{enumerate} Heuristically speaking, the symplectic cohomology is the Morse cohomology of the following symplectic action on the space of free loops of $\widehat{W}$,

 w.r.t.\ the $\emph{$L^2$}$ metric on free loops induced by the metric $\omega(\cdot, J\cdot)$.
 In the following, we discuss the construction for type (I) and (II) Hamiltonians separately, as they are slightly different.